How to Battle the 7 Retail Trends Affecting Today's Consumer

 Make no mistake, there’s a battle going on right now for the heart and soul of shoppers looking to spend their money, for your very livelihood.
 And while these headwinds can be scary, there’s no time for wallowing or pity.

 You get the chance to start over beginning with the next shopper who walks in your door.

 Control what you can control.

-And call me to learn how to sell your merchandise before you make another lame decision to cut staff, or add yet another product line, or add another location.
+You can learn how to sell your merchandise by using my online virtual sales training program SalesRX before you make another lame decision to cut staff, or add yet another product line, or add another location.